jamescherti/jc-xfce-settings/README.md

 - [jc-xfce-settings @GitHub](https://github.com/jamescherti/jc-xfce-settings)

 Other related project by the same author:
-- [watch-xfce-xfconf @GitHub](https://github.com/jamescherti/watch-xfce-xfconf/): Configure XFCE 4 programmatically using the `xfconf-query` commands displayed by *watch-xfce-xfconf* when XFCE 4 settings are modified.
+- [watch-xfce-xfconf](https://github.com/jamescherti/watch-xfce-xfconf/): Configure XFCE 4 programmatically using the `xfconf-query` commands displayed by *watch-xfce-xfconf* when XFCE 4 settings are modified.